A contribution to the understanding

 The negative animus

-The Jungian theory of the ‘shadow’ is incomplete.
+The Jungian theory of the ‘shadow’

-It builds on the notion that destructivity in the social context depends on shadow projection.
+is incomplete.
+It builds on the notion that hostility in the social context depends on shadow projection.
 In order to remedy the problem the subject must integrate the shadow.
-However, the theory does not take into account the functional aspect of destructivity, which serves to uphold a frail ego structure.
+However, the theory does not take into account the functional aspect of antagonism, which is to uphold a frail ego structure.
 Shadow projection and the constant victimization of our peers is functional.
 Without recourse to its shadow economy the ego is threatened with collapse.
 This function, equal to Freud’s Thanatos, surfaces when subsistence is no longer possible in the maternal environment, taken in its wide sense.
 Unsophisticated intellects cannot cope with the complexity of the world without partially shutting reality out, defaming the surrounding world and blaming it for personal failures.
 That’s why we see happy and naive primitives turn into machete murderers, and harmonious children, still living in a condition of wholeness, turn into bullies.
 This is the shadow phase of psychic development that the majority of earth’s inhabitants aren’t capable of surpassing.

-There is in Jungian psychology the expectation that the shadow can always be integrated, and that this accomplishment represents the first step in individuation, defined as the path toward true maturity and wholeness.
+There is in Jungian psychology the expectation that the shadow can always be integrated, and that this accomplishment represents the first step of individuation, defined as the path toward true maturity and wholeness.
 The truth in the matter is that only a portion of earth’s population can accomplish this, and only because they are endowed with a strong ego.
 Kathrin Asper has reached similar conclusions.

 She says that the integration of the shadow is far from always the first phase in analysis with patients.
 The shadow can only be integrated when the ego is ripe for it, a phase that many will never attain.
 According to her, the ‘negative animus’ is the culprit.
 Arguably, the negative animus could be seen as the Jungian equivalent to Thanatos.
 The term certainly has a more scientific ring to it.
 However, Asper’s understanding of the underlying causes of the constellation of the negative animus differs markedly from how Thanatos would form, as I see it.
 The negative animus is also discussed by M-L von Franz